fight-api/ufc-fight-api/README.md

 # ufc-fight-api
-This is a work in progress API for MMA fights.
-The goal is to maintain an up to date and easily accessed collection of fighters and fights.
+This is an easily accessible API for MMA fight and fighter information.
+It is built with Django and Django REST Framework.
+The data is kept up to date with several scraping tools using Beautiful Soup.

+You can check out the live site at www.mmaapi.com.
+I am working on adding more information and welcome any thoughts or suggestions.
+Feel free to open an issue on this page or email me directly through the address on my profile.